Historical perspective of solution focused brief therapy

-The growing acceptance of the importance of therapeutic interventions for mainstream society brings with it a common but vague understanding of the terms psychotherapy and counselling, closer evaluation however showing a clear and explicit definition remains elusive.
+The growing acceptance of the importance of therapeutic interventions for mainstream society brings with it a common but vague understanding of the terms psychotherapy and counselling, closer evaluation, however, showing a clear and explicit definition remains elusive.
 While some practitioners claim differences between the forms of practice, others see common links between the two.
-Furthermore when exploring the concept of brief therapy it is clear that this can incorporate ideas of time, Feltham 1997, and complexity of intervention, Cade/O’Hanlon 1993 and Kreider in Hoyt 1998.
+Furthermore, when exploring the concept of brief therapy it is clear that this can incorporate ideas of time, Feltham 1997, and complexity of intervention, Cade/O’Hanlon 1993 and Kreider in Hoyt 1998.
 Palmer 2004 notes that the term brief therapy can also refer explicitly to SFBT rather than a broader model of therapy.
-The concept of psychological support is not new being associated with religious and educational mentoring throughout history but modern psychotherapy is often seen as emerging from the work of Sigmund Freud.
+The concept of psychological support is not newly being associated with religious and educational mentoring throughout history but modern psychotherapy is often seen as emerging from the work of Sigmund Freud.
 In the early days of the psychoanalytic movement the psychotherapeutic process was often brief, many of Freud’s treatments being completed in weeks or months as opposed to years, Budman/Gurman 1988.
 The move towards long term analysis can be seen as a combination of the growing complexity of analytic practice and theory and more ambitious goals of therapy.
 Linked to this are the pragmatic influences on Freud in later life, of ill health, disappointment in the outcome of earlier cases and a wish to participate in the advancement of science.
-It is clear that the concept of brief therapy is neither new nor limited to specific models of practice.
-This essay however will focus on the development of strategic brief therapy and the emergence of social constructionism in the field of therapeutic intervention and their relationship to SFBT.
+The concept of brief therapy is neither new nor limited to specific models of practice.
+This essay, however, will focus on the development of strategic brief therapy and the emergence of social constructionism in the field of therapeutic intervention and their relationship to SFBT.

 The first references to strategic therapy were made by Jay Haley in 1973 when writing of the influence of Milton Erickson on the development of his work Cade/O’Hanlon 1993.
 Although originally part of the Mental Research Institute (MRI) team Haley became increasingly concerned with structure and hierarchy in the process of therapy when working with Salvador Minuchin during the late 60’s / early 70’s.
 This led him away from the work of the MRI with its emphasis on process rather than form in therapy and two distinct models of strategic brief therapy emerged.
 As SFBT evolved from the work of the MRI it is this model that this essay will focus upon.